MarianKelsey/mariankelsey.github.io/_pages/research.md

 In my research, I focus on the literary context of biblical literature, in particular the interrelationship of text, belief and community.

-My latest publication was ‘The Book of Jonah and the Theme of Exile,’ which appeared in JSOT last year.
-I have also published on elements of the Jacob cycle, and written about the use of the Hebrew Bible within the New Testament.
+I have published on Jonah, Ruth, the Jacob cycle, the use of the Hebrew Bible within the New Testament, and biblical reception in the arts.

 I am currently researching the literary function of cities within the Bible and the reception of city-traditions in later Jewish and Christian literature and culture.
 Meanwhile, I am working with a New Testament scholar on a paper examining the use of Hosea in the Matthean infancy narrative, and working on two projects on the Book of Ruth.